 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

 Original: $99 USD

 When you imagine a gaming headset, it’s hard not to think of something from Razer.
 The big bulky headphones, LED-riddled chassis, and jet black exterior of most of the company’s products basically codified the product category.
-Now, Razer’s newest gaming headset is setting itself apart by jettisoning almost all of that.
-The Razer BlackShark V2 features a paired-back, simple look.
+Now, this Razer gaming headset is setting itself apart by jettisoning almost all of that.
+The Razer BlackShark V2 features a pared-back, simple look.
 There are no lights, bulky headphones, or any other aesthetic flourishes at all really.